Federated Credential Management API

 };

-To request permission to sign-up the user with a given an IdentityProviderAccount account, an AccountState accountState, an IdentityProviderAPIConfig config, an IdentityProviderConfig provider, and a globalObject, run the following steps.
+To request permission to sign-up the user with a given an IdentityProviderAccount account, an IdentityProviderAPIConfig config, an IdentityProviderRequestOptions provider, and a globalObject, run the following steps.
 This returns a boolean.

 1. Assert: These steps are running in parallel.